 2023 Summer Camps are scheduled as follows: SENIOR CAMPS JUNE 5th through JUNE 10th - JUNIOR CAMPS JUNE 12TH through JUNE 17th.
 Please visit our website throughout the year for more information.

-Your support and contributions will enable us to continue our middle school and high school camps and take aerospace curriculum into our schools.
+Your support and contributions will enable us to continue our rising 8th and 9th graders and 10-12th graders camps and take aerospace curriculum into our schools.

 Do you want to have a great time this Summer?

 The Bill Sattler Memorial Foundation for Aerospace Education (The Sattler Foundation) is a 501 C3 non-profit organization that provides students in Middle Tennessee exposure to aviation and space education and related employment opportunities.